I know SO MANY of you bought Yoto Players this year for the holidays (if you’re not familiar with Yoto, you can check out my full review here).

 (They also have new sale titles all the time and I check their sale page several times a month – nothing better than scoring an audiobook for a couple of dollars, plus you don’t need to be a member to grab the sale titles!).

 Now open your Yoto App.
-Click “My Library” on the bottom. and scroll along the top until you get to the “Make Your Own” option.
+Click “Create” on the bottom.

 Name your new playlist (I always just name it the name of the book).
-Then choose “Upload Audio.”
+Then choose “Add Audio Files.”

-When the new window pops up, navigate to your Desktop folder.
-Open the folder and find your folder for your audiobook.
+When the new window pops up, navigate to your download folder.
+Open the folder and find your folder for your audiobook (if you don’t see it, use the search bar to find it!).

-Go back to the Yoto app and you’ll see your new recording under “Make Your Own.”
-Click the three vertical dots to the right and choose “Link to a Card” on the menu that pops up.
+Go back to the Yoto app, Click “Library” on the bottom and you’ll see your new recording under “My playlists” Select a playlist, and click the three vertical dots to the right and choose “Link to a Card” on the menu that pops up.

-Put your blank card in the Yoto player and press “Link” on the app.
+Put your blank card in the Yoto player and press “Use your Yoto player” on the app.
+Or, even easier, choose the “Use your phone” options and hold up the card to your phone when prompted.
 When the button turns green, it’s linked and ready to play.

 Label your card.
-I like to wrap a piece of washi tape around the top of the card and write the title on that.
+I like to wrap a piece of washi tape around the top of the card and write the title on that or if I’m feeling fancy, here’s how to make really great custom labels for your Yoto cards with the cover art!

 Of course, there are lots of variations on these instructions – you can get your files from elsewhere (including ripping CDs to your computer) and you could transfer the files to your phone via AirDrop or another method.